+If you’re planning a career as a paralegal, or you already are one but want to achieve the most you can out of the profession, here are some Tips to Maximize Your Potential as a Paralegal.
 If you’re in the paralegal profession, you probably already know that it’s an important role of the American criminal justice system.
 Paralegals, aka legal assistants, assist lawyers with much of the background work for cases.
 Depending on the state, paralegals often do nearly all the work that lawyers do.
 This includes doing legal research, filing cases and organizing them, interviewing, creating trial notes and legal briefs, drafting paperwork (including pleadings and contracts) and more, but not giving legal advice, presenting cases in court, setting fees and signing documents and other tasks that state laws permit only lawyers to do.

 The work can be rewarding for the right type of person, in the right environment.
 If you’re planning a career as a paralegal, or you already are one but want to achieve the most you can out of the profession, read on.
 Maybe you want to work on cases or a paralegal niche that is more interesting, get a promotion, better benefits, get work done faster, or recognized for the work you do.
 We’ve put together a list of tips that may help you get started towards some of these goals.
 Use what suits you now; keep the rest in mind for later.